oalcabes/ValRE/README.md

 EX: 1
 OTHER NOTES: the amount of days before the event that a model may have predictions for.
-For example, if your model can only predict an event one day before it happens, put in 1.
+For example, if your model can only predict an event one day before it happens, put in one.
 If your model has the potential to predict an event 5 days before it happens, put in 5.
+The smallest value is 1 day, so if your model only has the potential to predict an event a few hours before it happens, leave this value as 1.

 START AND END DATES
 ---